doblerone/QA-DKRZ_FPSCONV/README.rst

    cd $FPSCONV_ROOT/tmp/kgoergen/qa-dkrz-check
    ./$FPSCONV_ROOT/Software/adobler/git/QA-DKRZ_FPSCONV/scripts/qa-dkrz -f qa-test.task

+On a daily basis mainly Step 4 and 5 will be repeated.
+It may be useful to have multiple task files, dependent on the temporal rersolution and experiment to check.

 **5. Results**

 The outcome of the checking, via ASCII log file, can be found here, keep the